fasterize/nginx/README.markdown

       memcached_pass memcached_upstream;
     }

-And send a put request into nginx, with body containing what you want to store in memcached, under the key $memcached_key.
+And send a PUT HTTP request into nginx, with body containing what you want to store in memcached, under the key $memcached_key.
+The `set` memcached command is used.

 Response is a HTTP code 200, with body containing the string `STORED`.

+Note : You can also send get request to this location, data will be extracted from memcached, like in a standard memcached location.

+Expiration time
+---

 Expire time in memcached is set by default to 0.
 To set another value, add following line to config :